sensu/sensu-docs/content/sensu-go/5.16/installation/platforms.md

 ---
 title: "Supported platforms"
 linkTitle: "Supported Platforms"
 description: "Sensu Go is available on a wide range of platforms, including Linux, Windows, and macOS.
-Learn which platforms you can use with the Sensu backend, Sensu agent, and sensuctl command-line tool."
+Learn which platforms you can use with the Sensu backend, Sensu agent, and sensuctl command line tool."
 version: "5.16"
 weight: 80
 product: "Sensu Go"